-Vanity - Crediting to ourselves rather than to God our talents, abilities, insights, accomplishments, good works.
-Refusal to admit indebtedness to others, or adequately to express gratitude for their help.
 Hypocrisy.
 Pretense to virtues we do not possess.
 False humility.
-Harsh judgments on others for faults we excuse in ourselves.
+Harsh judgements on others for faults we excuse in ourselves.
 Boasting, exaggeration, drawing attention to ourselves by talking too much, by claiming ability, wisdom, experience or influence we do not have, or by eccentric or ostentatious behavior.
-Undue concern over, or expenditure of time, money or energy on looks, dress, surroundings, etc., in order to impress others; or deliberate lack of neatness for the same purpose.
+Undue concern over, or expenditure of time, money or energy on looks, dress, surroundings, etc., in order to impress others; or deliberate slovenliness for the same purpose.
 Seeking, desiring, or relishing flattery or compliments.

-Arrogance - Insisting that others conform to our wishes, recognize our leadership, accept our own estimate of our worth.
+Arrogance Insisting that others conform to our wishes, recognize our leadership, accept our own estimate of our worth.
 Being overbearing, argumentative, opinionated, obstinate.

-Snobbery - Pride over race, family, position, personality, education, skill, achievements, or possessions.
+Snobbery Pride over race, family, position, personality, education, skill, acl nievements, or possessions.

-Anger - is open rebellion against God or our fellow creatures.
+□ ANGER is open rebellion against God or our fellow creatures.
 Its purpose and desire is to eliminate any obstacle to our self-seeking, to retaliate against any threat to our security, to avenge any insult or injury to our person.

-Resentment - Refusal to discern, accept or fulfill God's vocation.
-Dissatisfaction with the talents, abilities or opportunities He has given us.
-Unwillingness to face up to difficulties or sacrifices.
+Resentment Unwillingness to face up to difficulties or sacrifices.
 Unjustified rebellion or complaint at the circumstances of our lives.
 Escape from reality or the attempt to force our will upon it.
 Transference to God, to out parents, to society, or to other individuals of the blame for our maladjustments; hatred of God, or antisocial behavior.
 Cynicism.
-Annoyance at the contrariness of things; profanity or grumbling.

-Pugnacity - Attach upon another in anger.
+Pugnacity Attach upon another in anger.
 Murder in deed or desire.
 Combativeness or nursing of grudges.
 Injury to another by striking, cursing, or insulting him; or by damaging his reputation or property.
 Quarrelsomeness, bickering, contradiction, nagging, rudeness, or snubbing.

-Retaliation - Vengeance for wrongs real or imagined, or the plotting thereof.
-Harsh or excessive punishment.
-Hostility, sullenness or rash judgment.
+Retaliation 000000 Hostility, sullenness or rash judgement.
 Refusal to forgive, or to offer or accept reconciliation.
-Unwillingness to love, to do good to, or to pray for enemies.
-Boycotting or ostracizing another for selfish reasons.
-Spoiling others' pleasure by uncooperativeness or disdain, because we have not got our way, or because we feel out of sorts or superior.

-Envy - is dissatisfaction with our place in God's order of creation, manifested in begrudging His gifts and vocation to others.

-Jealousy - Offense at the talents, success or good fortune of others.
+Unwillingness to love, to do good to, or to pray for enemies. □ ENVY is dissatisfaction with our place in God's order of creation, manifested in begrudging his gifts and vocation to others.
+Jealousy Offense at the talents, success or good fortune of others.
 Selfish or unnecessary rivalry or competition.
 Pleasure at others' difficulties or distress.
 Belittling others.

-Malice - Ill-will, false accusations, slander, backbiting.
-Reading false motives into others' behavior.
-Initiation, collection or retailing of gossip.
-Arousing, fostering or organizing antagonism against others.
-Unnecessary criticism, even when true.
-Deliberate annoyance of others, teasing or bullying.

-Contempt - Scorn of another's virtue, ability, shortcomings, or failings.
+Malice Contempt Scorn of another's virtue, ability, shortcomings, or failings.

 Prejudice against those we consider inferior, or who consider us inferior, or who seem to threaten our security or position.
 Ridicule of persons, institutions or ideals.